Legal education in the Philippines

 Legal education in the Philippines is developed and offered by Philippine law schools, supervised by the Legal Education Board.
-Previously, the Commission on Higher Education supervises the legal education in the Philippines but was replaced by the Legal Education Board since 1993 after the enactment of Republic Act No. 7662 or the Legal Education Reform Act of 1993.
+Previously, the Commission on Higher Education supervised the legal education in the Philippines but was replaced by the Legal Education Board since 1993 after the enactment of Republic Act No. 7662 or the Legal Education Reform Act of 1993.

 History

 The legal education in the Philippines was first introduced during the Spanish occupation when, in 1734, the University of Santo Tomas established the Faculty of Civil Law.
 In 1899 the First Filipino owned law school was founded, the Escuela De Derecho De Manila, today known as the Manila Law College, by Don Felipe G. Calderon, when he saw the need for a law school which could train Filipino lawyers and provide legal services to the New Republic.
 After the Malolos Constitution was ratified, the Universidad Literaria de Filipinas was established by Joaquin Gonzalez in 1899; the said institution offered several courses including law.
 However, the Literaria's existence was short lived as a result of the eruption of the Filipino-American War.
 During the American occupation, in 1911, the University of the Philippines College of Law was established, through the efforts of George Malcolm, an American lawyer.
 The said law institution continues to be one of the oldest state colleges of law in the country.

 The ratification of the 1935 Constitution paved the way for the establishment of law programs in various private colleges and universities in Manila (schools, at that time, were required to acquire license to operate from the Department of Public Instruction).
 At that time, there was hardly any kind of supervision of law schools, especially for private institutions.
 The Faculty of Civil Law of the University of Santo Tomas, the University of the Philippines–College of Law, the former Colegio de Ateneo de Manila and the Philippine Law School were the leading law institutions during those period.
 After World War II and in the contemporary time, more law schools were then established.